 Know Your Funding Sources

-Your salon business plan must include your funding needs and possible sources.
-There are many alternatives to traditional bank loans to help you start your own business.
+Your hair salon business plan must include your funding needs and possible sources.
+There are many alternatives to traditional bank loans to help you start your own hair salon business.
 Let’s look at the four most common financing options:

-Personal Savings: Small businesses usually begin with money from the proprietor’s savings, which also happens for most salons.
-When those reserves end, salon owners start exploring the possibility of a business loan.
+Personal Savings: Small businesses usually begin with money from the proprietor’s savings, which also happens for most hair salons.
+When those reserves end, hair salon owners start exploring the possibility of a business loan.

 Friends and Family: Small business owners often resort to friends and family for extra funds.
 The advantage is that they refrain from paying interest rates and other fees.

-Financing From the Small Business Administration (SBA): The SBA can give you a small business loan to support operational costs.
-You can also invest the funds in improving your salon business.
+Financing From the Small Business Administration (SBA): The SBA can give you a small business loan to support hair salon operational costs.
+You can also invest the funds in improving your hair salon business.

+How to open a hair salon without having proper insurance, right?
 If you’re thinking of opening a hair salon, don’t forget to check out insurance options.
-It’s important to have it, not just because it’s required, but also because it can help protect your investment from unexpected losses.
+It’s important to have it, not just because it’s required, but also because it can help protect your hair salon business from unexpected losses.

 Different types of insurance